Feversham Lane, Glastonbury, BA6 9LP

 • any letters from the Family History breast clinic or genetics

-• if referring a patient to consider adding in testosterone, please make sure they are already on transdermal oestrogen and have had blood tests as detailed below.
+• if referring a patient to consider adding in testosterone, please make sure they are already on transdermal estrogen and have had blood tests as detailed below.
 You can send the results with the referral letter or email them afterwards if done later.
 Please see the testosterone prescribing guidelines in the box below for further information

 Please inform the patient that: